NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8sessions.md

 session.setMaxInactiveInterval(10 * 60);
 ```

-We will be using the `charity-session` module to demonstrate this.
+We will be using the `charity-registration` module with the Session Servlet to demonstrate this.

 ```xml
 <session-config>